Security: Must-have requirements to validate new products

 Ability to limit access for critical element controls to a limited set of users within the group of users that can access those elements in read/write mode (e.g. users A, B, and C can fully access, read, and control element X, but the reboot and reset function of element X can only be controlled by user A and not by users B and C).

-Audit trailing: Each product introduced in the environment must provide continuous real-time audit trailing, easily accessible via both an intuitive UI (supporting real-time updates, time-stamping, easy sorting, filtering, exporting, etc.) and an API (to feed into a SIEM solution), which provides detailed insights on all relevant activities in the product.
+Audit trailing: Each product introduced in the environment must provide continuous real-time audit trailing, easily accessible via both an intuitive UI (supporting real-time updates, time-stamping, easy sorting, filtering, exporting, etc.) and an API (to pass to a SIEM solution), which provides detailed insights on all relevant activities in the product.
 This must in the very least include the following:

 All user authentication and authorization activities, e.g. which user logged in, any failed log-in attempts, from which client machine, etc.